On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

+where $\alpha_{ew}$ is defined in~(\ref{eq:a}).
+Then this relation is an equation for parameter $\Lambda$.
+The solution of this equation gives

-We see, that this value is of the same order of magnitude as value $5.2262\cdot10^5\,GeV$ in solution~(\ref{solutionlow}).
+We see, that this value is of the same order of magnitude as value $5.2262\cdot10^2\,TeV$ in solution~(\ref{solutionlow}).

 Now we could formulate results in a rather different manner.
 We have two interesting values for possible cut-off $\Lambda$.
-Low value~(\ref{Lambda}), which follows from previous results~\cite{BAA09,AVZ2}, and the Planck mass.
+The low value~(\ref{Lambda}), which is compatible with previous results~\cite{9,10} by the order of magnitude, and the Planck mass.
 Let us consider set of equations~(\ref{sol1}, \ref{BSW2}, \ref{BSW4}) for these values of the cut-off.
-Earlier we have fixed actual value for electromagnetic constant $\alpha(M_Z)$ and calculated values for the cutoff~(\ref{solutionlow},\ref{solutionhigh}).
+Earlier we have fixed actual value for electromagnetic constant $\alpha(M_Z)$ and calculated values for the cutoff~(\ref{solutionlow}, \ref{solutionhigh}).
 Now we fix $\Lambda$ and calculate $\alpha(M_Z)$.
 In this way for values (\ref{Lambda}) and the Planck mass we obtain respectively

-Both values are almost the same and differ from actual value $\alpha(M_Z)\,=\,0.007756$ by 2\%.
-Thus it might be possible to interpret results~(\ref{alpha2}) just as a calculation of the value of $\alpha$ with this precision.
-Note, that few {\it per cent} contributions are expected at the next approximation in the development by powers of $\alpha_{ew}$.
+Both values differ from actual value $\alpha(M_Z)\,=\,0.007756$ by 2\%.
+Thus it might be possible to interpret results~(\ref{alpha2}) as a calculation of a value of $\alpha$ with this precision.
+Just contributions of order of magnitude of few \% are expected at the next approximation in the development in powers of $\alpha_{ew}$.

-Of course, there is the trivial solution of set~(\ref{eq:CompWBEQ}): all $x_i\,=\,0$, which gives no additional information.
+Of course, there is the trivial solution of set~(\ref{eq:CompWB}): all $x_i\,=\,0$, which gives no additional information.
 However we have also quite informative non-trivial solutions.

-The problem of the choice of the genuine solution is undoubtedly essential.
+The problem of the choice of the genuine solution is of course essential.
 The answer is to be connected with the problem of a stability of solutions.
-This problem is quite difficult and needs extensive additional studies.
+There are also possibilities of phase transitions between different solutions.
+These problems are very difficult and need extensive additional studies.

-In the present work we try to show the way to decide if the non-trivial solution~(\ref{solutionlow},\ref{solutionlowG}) really exists just from forthcoming experiments at the LHC.